-Meets Goal Area: 05 Introduces the student to basic sociological concepts.
+Meets Goal Area: 05 Introduction to Sociology familiarizes the student to basic sociological concepts.
 Topics include sociological theory, research, culture, socialization, groups, social stratification, social class, gender, race, and family.
 Secondly, a comprehensive study of society, with analysis of group life, and other forces shaping human behavior.
 Sociology is the scientific study of human society and social interaction.
 Prerequisite: STSK 0090 or placement by multiple measures.
+3 impact and process of identification; use critical thinking skills for analysis of causation and exploration of potential solutions to present day problems in contemporary societies such as crime and delinquency, discrimination and racism, education, familial issues, government, physical and mental health, poverty, roots of group inequality, war and environmental issues.
+Explores the significance and current policies of action.